TuftsRT/sphinx-to-branch/README.md

           source-directory: source
 ```

 Note that `source-branch` and `destination-branch` do not need to be specified.
-The default behavior is to use `main` as the source and `gh-pages` as the destination.
+The default behavior is to use the triggering branch (in this case `main`) as the source and `gh-pages` as the destination.

 ### Development Build